avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Lassalle et al 2023: https://pubmed.ncbi.nlm.nih.gov/37770747/

-Of the non-epidemic *V. cholerae* lineages, the two lineages that have caused the most cases of diarrhoeal illness since 2000 are thought to be lineages 'L3b' and 'L9' (`Hao et al 2023`_).
+Of the non-epidemic *V. cholerae* lineages, the two lineages that have caused the most cases of diarrhoeal illness since 2000 are thought to be lineages 'L3b' and 'L9' (`Hao et al 2023`_; Figure 11).
 For example, these two non-epidemic lineages have caused several hundred cases of diarrhoeal illness in Hangzhou, China between 2001 and 2018 (`Hao et al 2023`_).
 Lineage L3b has also been linked to relatively small outbreaks of diarrhoeal illness in South Africa (`Smith et al 2021`_).
 Note that L3b and L9 correspond to lineages labelled MX-2 and ELA-3, respectively, in the tree above (they are just alternative names used